risooonho/ue4-ssc/README.md

 Things in place:
 * Camera starting settings (Follow or static, initial camera arm length, initial camera rotation, interpolation speed, z-axis offset)
 * Follow one or more Actors with camera
-* First Settings are updated when overlapping with viable Actors with SSCOverlapComponent
+* First Settings are updated when overlapping with viable Actors with SSCOverlapComponent (on feature/OverlapComponent Branch)

 Planned things for v0.1 release: